Former civil litigation attorney. Content legal strategist at TermsFeed.

 Check out our Terms and Conditions FAQ for more information about these important agreements.

-However, it's becoming more common to find the Terms & Conditions written in plain language or with summary notes provided along with it.
+It's becoming more common to find the Terms & Conditions written in plain language or with summary notes provided along with it.
 This works in your favor.
 Vague documents can be thrown out in court and construed against you.

 Pinterest offers a good example if you believe this can work for you.
 While the Terms & Conditions has the typical provisions, it also offers notes in the margin:

 The Terms & Conditions is the best way to protect your company from liability, manage user behavior, and create reasonable expectations.
 Using these steps, you can write a basic Terms & Conditions that offers all of these benefits.

 Once you understand your reasons and priorities for having a Terms & Conditions agreement, it's time to start writing.

 Here are some of the most common and important clauses you'll see across the board in most Terms & Conditions agreements.

 All of the efforts you put into writing a Terms & Conditions is wasted unless the user agrees to be bound by it.
 Many apps and websites make users accept the agreement at signup or login.

 Sometimes this can be done by using an "I agree" checkbox.
 Learn more about the differences between "browsewrap" and "clickwrap" methods of enforcing your agreements in our Browsewrap and Clickwrap guide here.